 What’s the best brand of kayak?
 All around, the best brand of kayak, especially for beginners, is Perception Kayaks.
 The Perception Kayak brand is wildly popular, very affordable, and offers kayaks in all the different types except whitewater.

-That being said, the “best” brand of kayak for you will depend on what you plan to do with your kayak—what water conditions you plan to paddle in the most and of course, your budget.
+That being said, the “best” brand of kayak for you will depend on what you plan to do with your kayak—what water conditions you plan to paddle in the most, your budget, and of course what feels “cool” to you.
+Because, hey, cool counts, doesn’t it?

-However, regardless of what type of kayaking you plan to do, you’ll want a kayak brand whose manufacturer uses quality materials, has the right price point for your budget, has a good warranty policy, and most of all has a customer support department that’s available, responsive, and friendly.
+However, no matter what type of kayaking you plan to do, you’ll want a kayak brand whose manufacturer uses quality materials, has the right price point for your budget, has a good warranty policy, and most of all has a customer support department that’s available, responsive, and friendly.

 We hope this list of kayak brands will make your search just a little easier.